 So whats's next?

 Taking the learning from this event for future ones, we will be allocating more time to pitches, networking and general 'getting to know you' time.
-The next Meet is on 4 April at TUSpark Eagle Labs and our speakers are Durham Community Action and Andy Cox, Director of Transmit Enterprise CIC who's spearheading the implementation of SIGNAL in the UK.
+Keep an eye on our events pages for future Social Tech Meets.

 VONNE have also been working with the Centre for Acceleration of Social Technology: CAST to bring their Design Hops to the North East.
-The first one was held in February in Newcastle and we're planning another soon.
+The first one was held in February in Newcastle and we're planning others.